 The first sets of creative should test high-level concepts before getting more granular as testing progresses, Meketa explained.
 For each subsequent round of testing, teams identify the highest-performing ads and further optimize those videos by testing new creative variables.

 “Throughout the multivariate testing strategy, where we’re consistently deploying new creative, we’re monitoring it, we’re iterating on that new creative, and then we’re repeating it, but always leaving behind what doesn’t work, and introducing new variables,” Meketa said.
 “So not only are you growing your library of content because, with each round, you’re producing new content from that original footage that you captured.
 But you’re also growing your library of data, ultimately honing in on what’s resonating most with your audience.”

-Combined, the pre-production and multivariate testing plan was an effective strategy for CookUnity to create and test a high volume of videos — generating insights and further maximizing budgets for future campaigns.
+Further, the pre-production and testing plan combined for an effective strategy for Self to create and test a high volume of videos — generating insights and further maximizing budgets for future campaigns.